QuentinRa/blog.quentinra.dev/info/networking/protocols/index.md

 Any knowledge related to protocols, and services, such as ftp, ssh, sftp, scp, telnet, smtp...

+> A lot of protocols were sending data/credentials as plaintext=unencrypted.
+Later, protocols such as SSL (Secure Sockets Layer) which was replaced with TLS (more secure), were introduced to improve existing protocols by adding encryption.
+TLS is usually referred as SSL/TLS.

 <hr class="sep-both">

 ## Open a shell on a remote machine